zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 30 minutes to compute.

 So now we must split our dataframe into the x_train, y_train, x_dev, y_dev,
 and x_test, y_test data sets.
-However, becuase each x value is a string we will need to convert each x value into a numerical sequence by using a vectorizer.
+However, because each x value is a string we will need to convert each x value into a numerical sequence by using a vectorizer.
 This vectorizer will be needed anytime we want to pass our classifier a string to classify.
 So to perform these actions we will create another helper function,